Susan Westrom

-Susan Westrom (born May 15, 1952) is an American politician who served in the Kentucky House of Representatives from 1999 to 2022.
+Susan Westrom (born May 15, 1952) is an American real estate agent, social worker, and politician who served in the Kentucky House of Representatives from 1999 to 2022.

 Personal life

 Born in Iowa on May 15, 1952, by the mid-1980s Susan Westrom was a single parent of two children.
 After attending Lexington Community College at age 32, Westrom received a bachelor's (1993) and master's degree (1995) in social work from the University of Kentucky.

 Career

 Before entering politics, Westrom was the director of advocacy and marketing for the Buckhorn Children's Home as well as a real estate agent with Keller Williams Bluegrass.
+By the mid-1990s, Westrom was a social worker and led the Lexington, Kentucky chapter of the Association for Children for the Enforcement of Support; on May 20, 1994, she led a rally and candlelight vigil on the local courthouse steps.
+By November 1998, she was working as a child advocate for the Buckhorn Foundation.